jetbrains-academy/introduction_to_python/Loops/For loop/task.md

 You can read more about the `for` statement on <a href="https://docs.python.org/3/reference/compound_stmts.html#the-for-statement">this page</a> of Python Documentation.

+For more structured and detailed information, you can also refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/6065).

 Print each prime number from the `primes` list using the `for` loop.
 A prime number is a natural number greater than `1` that has no positive divisors other than `1` and itself.